petergardfjall/dotfiles/cheat/sheets/git.cheat.md

     # -u or --setup-upstream-to
     git branch -u origin/ticket123

-To get

 ## Merging and rebasing
-A *merge* bring the contents of another branch into the current branch.
+A *merge* brings the contents of another branch into the current branch.
 A merge can be either *fast-forward* (if merged-in branch is a descendant) or result in a *merge-commit* having the tips of the merged branches as parents.

-A fast-forward commit just update the branch pointer to match the merged branch: when merged-in commit is a descendant of current branch history:
+A fast-forward commit just updates the branch pointer to match the merged
+branch: when merged-in commit is a descendant of current branch history:

     #        master
     #          |